Simrichter/GluePT/README.md

 Using smaller models can also reduce both memory-usage and compute-time, however using too small GPT models will result in poor performance on the benchmark.

 ## License
 This Code is distributed under the MIT License.
-See `License.txt` for more information.
+See [`LICENSE.txt`](LICENSE.txt) for more information.

 If you use any of my code, I would be happy to know what it is used for.
 So please let me know :)